 The Michigan Department of Agriculture & Rural Development (MDARD) works to assure food safety, protect animal and plant health, sustain environmental stewardship, provide consumer protection, enable rural development and foster efficient administration operations through service, partnership and collaboration.

-The attorney general is the lawyer for the State of Michigan.
-When public legal matters arise, he renders opinions on matters of law, and provides legal counsel for the legislature and for each officer, department, board, and commission of state government.
-He provides legal representation in court actions and assists in the conduct of official hearings held by state agencies.
+The Michigan Attorney General is the top lawyer for the State of Michigan.
+When public legal matters arise, the Attorney General’s Office renders opinions on matters of law, and provides legal counsel for the legislature and for each officer, department, board, and commission of state government.
+The Attorney General’s Office provides legal representation in court actions and assists in the conduct of official hearings held by state agencies.

-The Civil Service Commission has overall responsibility for regulating conditions of employment for classified civil service workers in all of the departments of the executive branch of state government.
+The Michigan Civil Service Commission (MCSC) is a bipartisan commission that regulates conditions of employment for classified civil service workers in all of the departments of the executive branch of state government.

-The Department of Education, under the direction of the Superintendent of Public Instruction, carries out the policies of the State Board of Education.
-The Department implements federal and state legislative mandates in education.
+The Michigan Department of Education (MDE), under the direction of the Superintendent of Public Instruction, carries out the policies of the State Board of Education.
+The department implements federal and state legislative mandates in education.

-The Michigan Department of Health and Human Services strives to promote better health outcomes, reduce health risks, and support stable and safe families while encouraging self-sufficiency.> Contact MDHHS
+The Michigan Department of Health and Human Services (MDHHS) strives to promote better health outcomes, reduce health risks, and support stable and safe families while encouraging self-sufficiency.